How Mozart, the Vatican, and centuries of mistakes resulted in one of the greatest pieces of music ever written.

 But that wasn’t the end of the story.
 In 1831, Felix Mendelssohn decided to make his own transcription — and the version he heard happened to be sung higher than originally intended (a fourth higher, to be precise).

 This wouldn’t have been of much consequence had it not been for an innocent mistake made 50 years later.
 When the first edition of Grove’s Dictionary of Music and Musicians was being put together in 1880, a small section of Mendelssohn’s higher transcription was accidentally inserted into a passage of the Miserere being used to illustrate an article.
 This mistake was then reproduced in various editions over the next century, eventually becoming the accepted version.
-And the result is the most famous and most moving passage of the piece — a beautiful top C sung by a treble soloist, pretty much the highest note found in the entire choral repertoire.
+And the result is the most famous and probably the most moving passage of the piece — a beautiful top C sung by a treble soloist, pretty much the highest note found in the entire choral repertoire.